Curtea de Argeș,

 This part of Serbia is wide and flat and every bit agriculture.
 There were quite a number of tractors on the road, but they were good about pulling over (it's not France).

 Vrac, Serbia.
-This was a market day in Vrac and I had more trouble than you'd think possible just getting through the place.
+This was a market day in Vrac and it was more difficult than you'd think it should be just getting through the place.
 Eventually, I took any road that was even remotely going my way, which is how I ended up here--apparently, the old highway.

 It's not quite like Italy, where most every hilltop will have a fortress or castle, but even so, it's not rare.